rlankhorst/zip-recipes/src/README.md

 = 4.5.2.4 =
 Updating will give you better support for WP 4.5, PHP 7 and bug fixes

+= 4.5.2.6 =
+With this update you will have a fully translatable recipe card and more!

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==